-A similar situation has existed in the Gulf states where ch fire ants were accidentally introduced from the Atgentine arty in this century.
-The ants, named for their fiery sting, spread radially from the point of initial establishment by building large ground nest colonies.
-They are generally self-limiting within the area through which they have advanced, being most region troublesome and aggressive at the periphery of the infested/.
-Because their act sting was considered dangerous to livestock, poultry, house pets, and unpleasant to people the Department of Agriculture initiated approgram of eradication by treatment of the areas to regions with heptachlor and dieldrin.
-Department the pesticides would toxologists and biologists catagorically stated that not harm would occur to domestic animals or wildlife by the concentrations used in the application. which was to be carried out by acklade spraying.
-It wasn't long, however, before complaints of injury to both farm animals and wildlife began to flow in to county, state, and federal offices.
+A similar situation has existed in the Gulf states where fire ants were accidentally introduced from the Argentine early in this century.
+The ants, named for their fiery sting, spread radially from the point of initial establishment by building large satellite ground nest colonies.
+They are generally self-limiting within the area through which they have advanced, being most troublesome and aggressive at the periphery of the infested region.
+Because their sting was considered dangerous to livestock, poultry, house pets, and unpleasant to people, the Department of Agriculture initiated a program of eradication by treatment of the area with heptachlor and dieldrin.
+Department toxologists categorically stated that the pesticides would not harm domestic animals or wildlife in the concentrations used for the application, which was to be carried out by aerial spraying.
+It wasn't long, however, before complaints of injury to both farm animals and wildlife began to flow into county, state, and federal offices.
 Cows, pigs, and chickens were reported to have sickened and died from the effects of the chemical.
 And complaints of the disappearance of quail, songbirds, and small mammals were received in increasing number.
-After several years during which the eradication program was continued under the persistant assurances by of government biologists that the insecticide was harmless to all living things except fire ants, and that reports of poisoning of livestock were misleading, even congressmen began to complain to the Department of Agriculture begging for a cessation of the operation.
-Nevertheless, despite rising local opposition the eradication program was stubbornly continued to the successful decimation, not of fire ants, which were able to adapt to this new fish environmental factor and even to increase, but of wild birds, and mammals. when I Eventually the program was discontinued, probably because the appropriations WEIE chlorinated hydrocarbo for this purpose was exhausted.
-However, in 1969 a pellet form of an allied / pesticide sold under the proprietary name of Mirex was recommended for the control of fire ants by the Department of Agriculture, and with undeterable persistance and no greater promise of success than before the spraying program was reactivated.
-The only possible explanation for the continued support by the Department of Agriculture for the fire ant program receives from the Depattmant of Agriculture is political.
-The unattainable goal of insecticides eradication - unattainable certainly by broad spectrum chemical Asans - rather than practical limited control, continues to be advanced as the government's conclusive by its promotors aim.
-And in spite of/evidence to the contrary Mirex is described/as a harmless chemical to all but ant life.
-Tests have shown that notkonly doessit kill crustaceans and fish, but that it enters the food chain to appear in high Cause concentrations in birds to produce infertility and egg shell thinning.
-And tohave even more disturbing, Mirex has proved carcenogenic properties in experimental involving animals. / Why programs, with such dubious fustification and so much ignorance concerming \\\\ pushed to inflexibly, becomes explicable under the operative othe Agriculfural Research Service of the Department of Agriculture aperates, that
+After several years during which the eradication program was continued under the persistant assurances of government biologists that the insecticide was harmless to all living things except fire ants, and that reports of enoneous poisoning of livestock were misleading, even congressmen began to complain to the Department of Agriculture begging for a cessation of the operation.
+Nevertheless, despite rising local opposition the eradication program was stubbornly continued to the successful decimation, not of fire ants, which were able to adapt to this new environmental factor and even to increase, but of wild birds, fish, and mammals.

+Eventually the program was discontinued, when the appropriations for this purpose were exhausted.
+However, in 1969 a pellet form of an allied chlorinated hydrocarbon pesticide sold under the proprietary name of Mirex was recommended for the control of fire ants by the Department of Agriculture, and with undeterable persistance and no greater promise of success than before the spraying program was reactivated.
+The only possible explanation for the continued support the fire ant program receives from the Department of Agriculture is political.
+The unattainable goal of eradication -- unattainable certainly by broad spectrum chemical insecticides -- rather than practical limited control, continues to be advanced as the government's aim.
+And in spite of conclusive evidence to the contrary Mirex is described by its promoters as a harmless chemical to all but ant life.
+Tests have shown that not only does it kill crustaceans and fish, but that it enters the food chain to appear in high concentrations in birds to cause infertility and egg shell thinning.
+And even more disturbing, Mirex has been proved to have carcenogenic properties in experimental animals.

-Why programs, with such dubiuos justification involving so much ignorance concerning inadvertent consequences, should be pushed seconflexibility, becomes explicable only under a presumed operative principle of the Agricultural Research Servise of the Department of Agriculture, that lack of information supports licence to proceed immediately with a project Sanctions and allows postponement or cancellation of investigation. lack of information gives licence to proceed immediately and to investigate in the program later.
-In this particular case the contention has been that any delay/would let the fire ants get out of control, an unconvincing claim since the fire ants have been out of control from the time they first appeared in the United "tates.
+Why programs, with such dubious justification involving so much ignorance concerning inadvertent consequences, should be pushed with such inflexibility, becomes explicable only under a presumed operative principle of the Agricultural Research Service of the Department of Agriculture, that lack of information supports license to proceed immediately with a project and sanctions postponement or cancellation of investigation.
+In this particular case the contention has been that any delay in the program would let the fire ants get out of control, an unconvincing claim since the fire ants have been out of control from the time they first appeared in the United States.